theambientdronesofvirabelo/Virabelo/index.md

-## The Journal of Virabelo
+## The Undated Journal of Virabelo

 ~

-***may/08/2025***

-Welcome to my journal.
+Welcome to my undated journal.
 This markdown file is pretty much the 'meat & potatoes' of the repository.

 I'm very excited to be back in my Virabelo project.
 It's been over a decade since I've done anything with it.